February 20, 2026 · 2 min read

 - AWS Amplify for hosting and environment management

-- AWS SDK v3 for Cognito admin operations server-side
+- Auth0 Management API for admin operations server-side